colorbar.gif

 Paul writes, 'For he that sows to his flesh shall of the flesh reap corruption'.

-Once the walls of the city of the soul are breached, Satan easily captures its citadel.
-The scripture describes those driven and controlled by their lusts.
 Those who concede to passion become more self willed, restless, moody, and stubborn, they are described as 'unstable as water'.
 The affections become poorer and often are strangely misfocussed on minor issues.

 Spiritual jewels like humility, gentleness, meekness are stripped away and spoilt.

 Courtesy of wikiLike a venomous snakebite.
+Near amputation

 Once enticed by sin, the soul becomes more credulous, more easily deceived.
 Spiritual insight and perception is lost, the soul left in darkness and confusion.